 Behind the scenes tours lets you delve into the nooks and crannies of Burton Constable and there is lots of historic parkland to discover which was designed by Capability Brown.

 Home to the Constable family for over 700 years, Burton Constable is one of the most interesting country houses to survive complete with its historic collections, making it a fascinating historical day out for all the family.
 If the house isn't enough, there are a variety of events on throughout the year including mindful yoga, willow weaving and the fun Muddy March.

 9. Hovingham Hall

 The house includes a beautiful domed ceiling, lots of architectural features and an array of artwork and furniture.
-Cricket is regularly played on a ground at the front of the house so you may well catch a game on a visit to Hovingham Hall - it is said to be the oldest continuously played on, private cricket ground in England.
+Cricket is regularly played on the ground at the front of the house so you may well catch a game on a visit to Hovingham Hall - it is said to be the oldest continuously played on, private cricket ground in England.

 10. Fairfax House

-Fairfax House is located in the centre of York and is the finest example of a Georgian townhouse in England.
+Fairfax House is located in the centre of York and is one of the finest examples of a Georgian townhouse in England.
 The house has regular events and exhibitions throughout the year and contains an impressive collection of furniture, clocks and paintings.
 Explore hidden treasures and discover the secrets within the house as you are taken back to the glory days of city-living in 18th-century York.
 Originally the winter home of Viscount Fairfax and his daughter Anne, the house's richly decorated interiors and elegant stucco ceilings make it a masterpiece of Georgian design and architecture.